CSBP-CPSE/ICBF-EIIC/README.md

 Final step in this work flow is converting the minified GeoJSON files from the previous step into mbtiles (Note: In the case of Ontario, the original data was too large to upload, and was split in two).

 1. Install tippecanoe:
- **Steps for setting up a conda environment with tippecanoe in the JuptyerLab on AAW**
+ **Steps for setting up a conda environment with tippecanoe in JuptyerLab**
   1. Create a new environment
    * type "conda create --name tippe" in terminal
   2. Make sure conda is initalized with bash as it's terminal